 Doctoral degree programs are ideal for master's degree holders who want to pursue advanced positions in their field.
 A doctoral degree in social work (DSW) prepares students for advanced clinical practice, while a Ph.D. in social work emphasizes scholarship.
 A Ph.D. in social work is ideal for those who plan to pursue careers in higher education or research.

 Students can earn a doctorate in social work online or on campus.
-Online degrees are a great option for working professionals, while on-campus programs typically appeal to recent graduates of master’s programs.
+Online degrees are a great option for working professionals or graduates of online msw programs, while on-campus programs typically appeal to recent graduates of master's programs.
 Doctorate in social work programs emphasize research and scholarship.
 Coursework typically covers policy, current issues, and clinical practice.
 Students often network with professionals in the field, work closely with mentor professors, and receive job placement assistance.
-Professionals with a doctoral degree in social work are more competitive for jobs and qualify for advanced, higher-paying positions.
+Professionals with a doctoral degree are more competitive for social work jobs and qualify for advanced, higher-paying positions.

 What Can I Do With a Doctorate in Social Work?